rkhanso/ESP8266_SmokeAlarm_HomeAssistant/README.md

 Hopefully this will help you make your cheap, dumb smoke alarms smart and connect to your Home Assistant

 Building is pretty straight-forward.
 Upload the sketch to the ESP8266 and add the sensor: section to your Home Assistant configuration.yaml file.
 Before you get too far, power up the ESP on its own and see if you get the state change in Home Assistant.
-Then you need to find which pins on your Smoke Alarm IC/processor is the Vss, Vdd, I/O. I've included a couple in the examples.
-Wire everything up as the schematic shows.
+Then you need to find which pins on your Smoke Alarm IC/processor is the Vss, Vdd, I/O. I've included a couple examples in the files above.
+Wire everything up as the schematic shows (based on which pins your IC in the smoke alarm uses).

 Surprisingly, one of the more difficult parts for me was to try to stuff everything into the smoke alarm without covering the vent areas of the smoke sensor.
 You may want to take extra time out and plan this a little more.
 You may have some little open areas around the back of the battery box/space that you can tuck the voltage regulator and the transistor/resistor/diode bundle.
 Be sure to not cover the the vents to the smoke sensor.
 Keeping the wires long enough may help you tuck some things out of the way so you can get the cover put back on the smoke detector.